ut-amrl/codebotler/README.md

 ## CodeBotler-Deploy Quick-Start Guide

-To run the web interface for CodeBotler-Deploy using OpenAI's `text-daVinci-003`
+To run the web interface for CodeBotler-Deploy using the default model (OpenAI's `text-daVinci-003`), and with the default interface, run:
 model:
 ```shell
 python3 codebotler_deploy.py
 ```
+This will start the server on `localhost:8190`.
+You can then open the interface by navigating to http://localhost:8190/ in your browser.

 Instructions for deploying on real robots are included in [robot_interface/README.md]

 ## CodeBotler-Benchmark Quick-Start Guide